 I tell her how inconsistent I am to which am advised to keep training my mind so it knows that no matter what, I need to get things done.

 If you were to change something about yourself, what would it be?

 “Physically nothing.
 I can be too emotional but I wouldn’t want to change that now.
 Because I feel am more attune with other people’s feelings.
 “And it’s a fuel to for writing.”
 I interrupt, I just had to.

 Describe yourself in the future.

 She is thoughtful for a while then tells me, “25 is in 3 years.
-I will be financially independent, giving back to the society, working out, exploring new things, having done a lot in my creative pursuits.
+I will be financially independent, giving back to society, working out, exploring new things, having done a lot in my creative pursuits.
 The world is my oyster.
-At 30, am self employed and am married with 2 kids.”
+At 30, am self-employed and am married with 2 kids.”